Indian Style Simple Middle - Class Bedroom Interior Ideas

 -

 Natural fabrics are key to comfort and cultural authenticity.
-Choose bedsheets in cotton or khadi, ideally with block prints or subtle stripes.
-Add a soft quilt or thin cotton blanket for layering, especially during cooler nights.
-Select pillow covers that harmonize with your color scheme.
+Opt for cotton or khadi bed sheets with block prints or subtle stripes.
+Consider adding a soft quilt or thin cotton blanket for layering, especially on cooler nights.
+Choose pillow covers that blend well with your color scheme.

 -